determined-ai/determined/docs/release-notes/checkpoint-tar.rst

 **API Changes**

--  Checkpoints: The checkpoint download endpoint will now allow `application/x-tar` as a valid accept type in the request, and responds with an uncompressed tar file that should include a content-length in the headers.
+-  Checkpoints: The checkpoint download endpoint will now allow the use of `application/x-tar`` as an accepted content type in the request.
+It will provide a response in the form of an uncompressed tar file, complete with content-length information included in the headers.